 Where information is collected for a particular purpose, it should not normally be used for any other purpose.
 For instance, it is not acceptable to supply the names and addresses of students to commercial providers of goods or services, even where particular benefits may be offered to those students, since such information has been collected by the University only for enrolment and study-related purposes.
 If personal information is likely to be used for some other purpose, this should be disclosed at least by the time that information is collected and preferably before it is requested.
-In certain circumstances, information collected for one University purpose may be used for another but such use should be approved by the Deputy Vice-Chancellor (Students and Communities).
+In certain circumstances, information collected for one University purpose may be used for another but such use should be approved by the Pro Vice-Chancellor (Student Services).

 4.4 Access to and use of personal information stored in records

 There are several important principles that staff should consider when dealing with personal information held by the University.

 Personal information should be accessed and used only for University purposes.

 Access to either paper-based or computerised records should be sought and granted only where there is a demonstrated need for this because of a staff member's functions or responsibilities.
 Even where access is granted, it would be inappropriate, for instance, if an address, home telephone number or other information was accessed and used by a staff member for private reasons, e.g. to forward personal correspondence to a former flatmate, or to ascertain the results of friends and associates.
 This is so even if the person to whom the information relates gives permission, since this is not a 'University purpose'.

 Personal information should be secured.